Go to main content

 Attributes

-Points to a document containing metadata profile.
-This information is used to establish a set of properties that may be used by the HTML meta tag and the HTML link tag.
+The location of a document containing metadata profiles.
+This information is used to establish a set of properties that may be used by the meta

 Events